-You will meet with Revd Trevor to discuss the format of the service, for example which hymns, readings and prayers you may want during the service; and the music you would like played when you enter and leave the church and when signing the registers.
+You'll meet with Revd Trevor to discuss the format of the service, for example which hymns, readings and prayers you may want during the service; and the music you'd like played when you enter and leave the church and when signing the registers.

-Near your wedding day, perhaps a day or two before, you will have the opportunity to have a rehearsal before your big day.
+Near your wedding day, perhaps a day or two before, you can have a rehearsal ready for your big day.

 The Big Day

 Revd Trevor will make the day a personal, meaningful and spiritual experience for you and your guests.